Home » Gandhi jayanti speech

 Long Speech on Gandhi Jayanti

-The students of grades 7 to 12 can get in touch with the long speech on Gandhi Jayanti that has been drafted here, which highlights all important facts and aspects of Gandhi’s life history.
+Students in grades 7 to 12 can get in touch with the long speech on Gandhi Jayanti that has been drafted here, which highlights all important facts and aspects of Gandhi’s life history.

 The principles and ideologies of Gandhiji are highly recognized by every one of us even today.
-He led a very simple life and believed in non-violence, truth and honesty to safeguard India from the terrible rule of the Britishers.
+He led a very simple life and believed in non-violence, truth, and honesty to safeguard India from the terrible rule of the Britishers.
 To honour his sacrifices for the Nation, he is known as “Father of Nation”.

 He is lovingly called as Bapuji by many people and children, he was born on 2nd October 1869, in Porbandar, Gujarat into a merchant-less family.
-He has travelled to London to study law and worked as a Barrister in South Africa.
+He has traveled to London to study law and worked as a Barrister in South Africa.
 He was deeply annoyed by the social discrimination that had prevailed in South Africa in which the white people dominated many South Africans.

 Gandhiji was a man of simplicity.
 He was not attracted to worldly pleasures and preached to his followers the same.
 He preferred wearing simple Khadi clothes spun on a chakra.
-Apart from the freedom struggle, he had put efforts into eradicating some common issues such as untouchability and Hindu-Muslim disputes, Sati, Child marriage and casteism.
+Apart from the freedom struggle, he had put efforts into eradicating some common issues such as untouchability and Hindu-Muslim disputes, Sati, Child marriage, and casteism.
 He believed in the equality of all religions, He also fought for the sake of Indian farmers, when land taxes were levied on them and to improve the standard of living of the farmers.

 Nathuram Godse, an Indian Nationalist assassinated Gandhiji on 30th January 1948, thereby the life of a prominent soul came to an end.
 He uttered the last words, ‘Hey Ram’ and was shot three times in the chest to death.
 His Motto was “My life is my message” and we as Indians remember his principles of non-violence and preaching to lead a peaceful life and build a beautiful nation.
 Jai Hind!